AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-generic-MDM.md

 To use the Microsoft Enterprise SSO plug-in for Apple devices:

 - The devive must be managed (MDM)
-- The MDM solution supports configuring the [Single Sign-on MDM payload settings for Apple devices](https://support.apple.com/guide/deployment/extensible-single-sign-on-payload-settings-depfd9cdf845/web) with a device policy
+- The MDM solution must support configuring the [Single Sign-on MDM payload settings for Apple devices](https://support.apple.com/guide/deployment/extensible-single-sign-on-payload-settings-depfd9cdf845/web) with a device policy
 - The device must support the plug-in:
   - iOS/iPadOS 13.0 and newer

 - Microsoft Authenticator app alredy installed on the device.

-  The Microsoft Authenticator app can be installed manually by users, or by deploying the app through an MDM.
+  The Microsoft Authenticator app can be installed manually by users, or deployed with an MDM.

 > [!NOTE]
 > On iOS/iPadOS 13.0 devices, Apple requires that the Microsoft  Authenticator app to be installed.